GithubTechsupport/VaerAktiv/ARCHITECTURE.md

 This approach ensures UI consistency and maintainability.

 ---
-*For a visual overview, see the architecture diagram (if available).*
+*For a visual overview, see the [MODELING](https://github.uio.no/IN2000-V25/team-31/blob/main/MODELING.md) markdown file.*